Home » Holidays Seasonal » Christmas Carousel Horse | Bouncy Horse

 The poinsettia flowers were a peel-and-stick design.
 Again, I decided to use hot glue instead.

-I found an awesome beaded garland.
+I found a fabulous beaded garland.
 Do you remember seeing that in the photo earlier?
-My plan was to use the garland for the reins and the tassels for the fake tassels on the hobby horse saddle.
+I planned to use the garland for the reins and the tassels for the fake tassels on the hobby horse saddle.

-The large glittered pinwheel pieces are part of a floral pick that I dismantled.
-It had three pieces.
-You can see two of them in the photo above.
+The large glittered pinwheel pieces are part of a floral pick I dismantled.
+It had three pieces, two of which are visible in the photo above.

 The man was made from two boas.
 One white boa and one red boa were intertwined to mimic a candy cane.
 The furry-looking mane was hot-glued on.
 The tail (at this point) was just stuffed in the empty hole on the bouncy horse’s rear.